 Parables work in a way that subverts the listener’s common knowledge.
 This sort of structure reminds me of Jesus’ work — toppling traditional views on religion, government, relationships and money.
 It’s no surprise Jesus’ oral teachings took on such a subversive structure!
 Content and form united…

 Everyone wanted Jesus to be the warrior Messiah — redemptive violence incarnate.
 Instead, what the world got was the Word incarnate — peaceful nonviolent protest, grace, life and love.

 It’s been awhile since I’ve written poetry, but I’m always drawn towards opportunities where content and form are brought into union.
 Parables feel to me like a lovely blend of prose poetry and creative writing and I wanted to share my first whack at it.

 1. The parable starts with the position the listener takes for granted — common knowledge or ideology.
 A priest abandons a naked, injured man on the side of the road, so the priest can maintain the purity laws.

 2. The parable then presents a contrasting idea that the listening might find offensive or disturbing.
 A Samaritan stops and helps the injured man, and gives him money and clothing.

 3. Now, the structure of the parable seems to suggest that the opposite position fulfills the original position.
 The right thing to do was to help the man, even though it defies common practice, or purity laws.

 A young man, struck by a love for his God, enters into monastic service, yet after taking his vows, the feeling of God’s closeness fades away from him.

 In front of the altar, he falls to his knees and prays for God’s presence to return.
-Every day — through Summer, Fall, Winter and Spring — for forty years he rises early and performs his liturgy.
+Every day — through Summer, Fall, Winter and Spring — for forty years he rises early and performs his private liturgy.